-Do I need to maintain a 2.1 throughout my Senior Freshman year?
+Do I need to maintain a 2.1 throughout my Senior Fresh year?

-In most disciplines you will have to maintain a 2.1 throughout your Senior Freshman year, attaining a 2.1 in your end of year exams.
+In most disciplines you will have to maintain a 2.1 throughout your Senior Fresh year, attaining a 2.1 in your end of year exams.
 Some disciplines will not allow you to go on exchange if your marks drop below a 2.1.
-Make sure you speak with your departmental co ordinator to find out the requirements in your department.
+Make sure you speak with your Departmental Co-ordinator to find out the requirements in your department.

 How do I stay in contact with College while I’m away?

-Students should check their College email regularly during their time abroad.
-Students need to provide an alternative email contact to the Academic Registry, e.g. their new email address from the exchange university.
+Students should check their College email regularly during their time abroad along with their spam folder.
+Once abroad, students also need to provide an alternative email contact to the Academic Registry, e.g. their new email address from the exchange university.

 When can I go abroad?

-Students usually go abroad in their third year of four year degrees.
+Students usually go abroad in their third year (Junior Sophister) of four year degrees.
 Special arrangements apply for certain programmes such as Engineering.
 Speak to your coordinator for further advice!